 Day 3.
 Uquía - Hill of the 14 colours - Tilcara

-On the way back we were able to watch the sunset over a field of cactus, a real beauty.
+On the way back, we had the opportunity to enjoy a beautiful sunset over a field of cardons, a real beauty.

 Then we went back to sleep again in Tilcara.